scaleracademy/Skill-ShowDown-System-Design-Challenge/README.md

 ## How to participate?
 Join the Scaler Discord #system-design-breakdown Channel.

-When you start the challenge, create a Github Issue on this repository by providing your name, and the date when you start the challenge.
+When you start the challenge, create a Github Issue on this repository (https://github.com/scaleracademy/Skill-ShowDown-System-Design-Challenge/issues/new) by providing your name, and the date when you start the challenge in the description of the issue.
 Keep sharing your progress on the issue.
-Once you have made the submission, you can close this Github issue.
+Once you have made the submission, you can close this GitHub issue you created.

 ## What is TicTacToe?